 by a provider of cloud billing systems, 58 million adults in the UK now subscribe to services.
 Leaving aside their tenuous grip on stats and maths (89% of the UK’s adult population, as quoted, is nearer 47 million people), this is an obvious example of misleading marketing.
 It’s probably fair to say that a majority of these adults have been subscribing to services of some kind for the last 50 years; whether it be phone contracts, utilities, gym memberships, healthcare or something else.
 But these should be excluded from any argument about a seismic shift to subscriptions.

-is changing the habits of both businesses and consumers from upfront payments to recurring purchases; where previously we might have bought something outright we now move to a ‘rental’ model, with the benefits this brings to those on each side of that arrangement.
+The subscription revolution is changing the habits of both businesses and consumers from upfront payments to recurring purchases; where previously we might have bought something outright we now move to a ‘rental’ model, with the benefits this brings to those on each side of that arrangement.
 Announcing that 89% of people have adopted subscriptions is not only horrible numberwang

 , it also shows a misunderstanding of the nature of this transition.